Situations could arise where you may need to reassign WordPress post authors.

 Use this method to change the name associated with your posts if you were assigned the username “admin” when your WordPress site was originally installed …

-If your site allows multiple users to publish content, then you can assign posts to different users as follows:
+If your site allows multiple users to publish content, then you can assign post authorship to different users as follows:

-First, make sure that whoever you want to assign as a new author:
+First, make sure that whoever you want to assign as a author:

 - Is a registered user of your site,

 - Has a User Profile already configured, and

 - Has been given any role other than “Subscriber” (e.g. “Author”, “Contributor”, etc).

 How To Change Authorship In Bulk